Premier League: Worldwide

-The Premier League is the most-watched football league in the world, broadcast in 212 territories to 643 million homes and a potential TV audience of 4.7 billion people,.
+The Premier League is the most-watched football league in the world, broadcast in 212 territories to 643 million homes and a potential TV audience of 4.7 billion people.
 The Premier League's production arm, Premier League Productions, is operated by IMG Productions and produces content for its international television partners.
+On 22 November 2024, the Premier League announced plans to end its agreement with IMG and take Premier League Productions in-house beginning in 2026–27.

 The Premier League is the most widely distributed sports programme in Asia.
+In the Indian subcontinent, the matches are broadcast live on STAR Sports.
+In MENA region, BeIN Sports holds exclusive rights to the Premier League.
+In China, the broadcast rights were awarded to iQiyi, Migu and CCTV that began in the 2021–22 season.
+SCTV broadcast the matches for Indonesia, and Astro for Malaysia.
 In Australia, Optus telecommunications holds exclusive rights to the Premier League, providing live broadcasts and online access (Fox Sports formerly held rights).
-In India, the matches are broadcast live on STAR Sports.
-In China, the broadcast rights were awarded to Super Sports in a six-year agreement that began in the 2013–14 season.
 As of the 2022–23 season, Canadian media rights to the Premier League are owned by FuboTV, after having been jointly owned by Sportsnet and TSN, and most recently DAZN.

 The Premier League is broadcast in the United States by NBC Sports, a division of Sky parent Comcast.
 Acquiring the rights to the Premier League in 2013 (replacing Fox Soccer and ESPN), NBC Sports has been widely praised for its coverage.
 NBC Sports reached a six-year extension with the Premier League in 2015 to broadcast the league until the end of the 2021–22 season in a deal valued at $1 billion (£640 million).
 In November 2021, NBC reached another six-year extension through 2028 in a deal valued at $2.76 billion (£2 billion).

 The Premier League is broadcast by SuperSport across sub-Saharan Africa.
-Broadcasters to continental Europe until 2025 include Canal+ for France, Sky Sport for Germany and Austria, Match TV for Russia, Sky Sport for Italy, Eleven Sports for Portugal, DAZN for Spain, beIN Sports to Turkey, Digi Sport for Romania and NENT to Nordic countries (Sweden, Denmark and Norway), Poland and the Netherlands.
-In South America, ESPN covers much of the continent, with coverage in Brazil shared between ESPN Brasil and Fox Sports.
-Sky México broadcasts the league in Central America.
+Broadcasters to continental Europe until 2025 include Canal+ for France, Sky Sport Germany for Germany and Austria, Match TV for Russia, Sky Sport Italy for Italy, Eleven Sports for Portugal, DAZN for Spain, beIN Sports Turkey to Turkey, Digi Sport for Romania, and NENT to Nordic countries (Sweden, Denmark and Norway), Poland and the Netherlands.
+In South America, ESPN covers much of the continent, with coverage in Brazil shared between ESPN Brasil and ESPN4.
+Paramount+ broadcasts the league in Central America.